Li'l Miss Vampire Can't Suck Right: Characters

+Luna's mother.
+She is happy to see that Luna has made friends given her past as a shy loner.

 Media

 Manga

 Written and illustrated by Kyōsuke Nishiki, Li'l Miss Vampire Can't Suck Right was serialized in Fujimi Shobo's Monthly Dragon Age magazine from May 8, 2021, to August 8, 2025.
-Its chapters were compiled into nine tankōbon volumes, released from October 8, 2021 to October 9, 2025.
+Its chapters were compiled into nine tankōbon volumes, released from October 8, 2021, to October 9, 2025.
 A series of voice comics (voice comic) starring Amane Shindō and Shun Horie as Luna Ishikawa and Tatsuta Ōtori was posted on the official Kadokawa YouTube channel in 2021.

 On February 7, 2025, Yen Press announced that they had licensed the series for English publication, with the first volume releasing in July.
 In June 2025, Kadokawa announced that it would digitally publish the series in English on the BookWalker Global service starting on June 7.